acdh-oeaw/arche-oaipmh/README.md

 * for the `SearchInterface` implementations to include information on resource deletion

-Currenlty there are two implementations of the `DeletedInterface`:
+Currently there are two implementations of the `DeletedInterface`:

 * `acdhOeaw\oai\deleted\No` reporting no support for deleted resources
 * `acdhOeaw\oai\deleted\RdfProeprty` where a resource having a given metadata